Lupa API Documentation

 Returns the given arguments formatted according to string s.

-See Lua’s string.format()
+See Lua’s string.format() for more information.

 Parameters: